Morality and religion: Secular morality

 There are number of secular value frameworks, such as consequentialism, freethought, humanism, and utilitarianism.
 Yet, there have been opposing views about the ability of both religious and secular moral frameworks to provide useful guides to right and wrong actions.

+Morality does not need to be based upon religious authority; however, it should be based on the well-being of others, cultural values, and human reasoning.
+The majority of secular traditions, involving morality, emphasize and iterate different virtues, including compassion, honesty, and justice.
+The moral systems, regardless of being religious or non-religious, agree on these very core foundational values.
 Various non-religious commentators have supported the ability of secular value frameworks to provide useful guides.
 Bernard Williams argued that, "Either one's motives for following the moral word of God are moral motives, or they are not.
 If they are, then one is already equipped with moral motivations, and the introduction of God adds nothing extra.
 But if they are not moral motives, then they will be motives of such a kind that they cannot appropriately motivate morality at all ... we reach the conclusion that any appeal to God in this connection either adds to nothing at all, or it adds the wrong sort of thing."
 Other observers criticize religious morals as incompatible with modern social norms.
 For example, popular atheist Richard Dawkins, writing in The God Delusion, has stated that religious people have committed a wide variety of acts and held certain beliefs through history that we now consider morally repugnant.
 He has stated that Adolf Hitler and the Nazis held broadly Christian religious beliefs that inspired the Holocaust on account of antisemitic Christian doctrine, that Christians have traditionally imposed unfair restrictions on the legal and civil rights of women, and that Christians have condoned slavery of some form or description throughout most of Christianity's history.
 According to Paul Copan, the position of the Bible to slaves is a positive one for the slaves in that Jewish laws imposed a death penalty on those pursuing slavery and treated slaves as persons, not property.